I’m joining up with Tammy, from Forever in First, with her Saturday Sayings.

-For morning messages I'm not going to be the one composing them each day.
-I'm going to create a message with the kids through shared writing (even some sharing of the pen).
-The message will tie in to the curriculum, but it will the kids' words and ideas.
+For morning messages I’m not going to be the one composing them each day.
+I’m going to create a message with the kids through shared writing (even some sharing of the pen).
+The message will tie in to the curriculum, but it will be the kids’ words and ideas.

 We’ll write the message on Monday, then the rest of the week will be devoted to repeated readings, editing to improve the language, and looking at smaller bits (i.e., beginning sounds, sight words, blends etc.).
 At the end of the week the kids will take a cleaned up copy of the message to read at home (this will be in a duotang containing the weekly poems as well).

 To my mind, this is authentic reading and writing.
 We start with the “whole” (writing a message in the kids’ language), move to the “parts” (sounds, sight words, punctuation etc.), then back to the “whole” (repeated readings and taking the student-authored message home each week).